kersha0530/cintel-06-custom/README.md

 # Usage Instructions
 * Map Application:
- -Select two locations to calculate distances, either by choosing cities or penguin colony sites.
+ -Select two locations from the dropdown menus in the sidebar to calculate distances, either by choosing cities or penguin colony sites.
 Choose a basemap option to customize the view.
+  View:
+Geospatial data in purple value boxes (e.g., distances, altitude difference).
+Weather data in blue value boxes (current temperature for both locations).
 * Penguin Exploration:
-  -Set specific attributes in the sidebar to filter penguin data and explore via histograms, scatterplots, and seaborn histograms.
+  -Set specific attributes in the sidebar to filter penguin data and explore via visualizations in the "Filtered Table," "Histogram," and "Scatterplot" tabs.

 # Map Application Details
 * City and Penguin Colony Locations